moeenn/knowledgebase/Programming/Python/ML Tools/Pandas.md

 na_values = ["NA", "Missing"]
 df = pd.read_csv("./path/to/data.csv", index_col="Respondent", na_values=na_values)

-# the default args for the above method are as follows
+# the default args for the following method are as follows
+#
 # index simply means rows.
-Alternatively it can be "columns" which will drop any columns that
+Alternatively it can be "columns" which will drop any # columns that don't have any values
+#
+# axis=0 means row
+# axis=1 means columns
-# don't have any values
+#
 # any means a row will be dropped if it has any missing values.
+Alternatively,
-Alternatively, it can be "all"
+# it can be "all"
-df.dropna(axis="index", how="any")
+df1na(axis="index", how="any")

 # drop row if values are missing in provided columns
 df.dropna(axis="index", how="any", subset=["last", "email"], inplace=True)